-plants are 'primary producers" and are the base of the wetland food chain.
-This is reason enough for plants to be recognized
+Along with algae, plants are the base of the wetland food chain.

-- They are important in many physical and chemical processes in wetlands.
+part of physical and chemical processes in wetlands

-- They help stabilize shorelines lessening the erosive force of waves.
+- Help stabilize shorelines lessening the erosive force of waves